Self-dual quasiperiodic percolation: Abstract

 \section{Abstract}

 How does the percolation transition behave in the absence of quenched randomness?
-To address this question, we study a nonrandom self-dual quasiperiodic model of square-lattice bond percolation.
-Through a numerical study of cluster sizes and wrapping probabilities on a torus, we find critical exponent $\nu=0.87\pm 0.05$ and cluster fractal dimension $D_f=1.91194\pm 0.00008$, significantly different from the $\nu=4/3$, $D_f=91/48=1.89583...$ of random percolation.
-The critical point has an emergent discrete scale invariance, but none of the additional emergent conformal symmetry of critical random percolation.
+To address this question, we study two nonrandom self-dual quasiperiodic models of square-lattice bond percolation.
+In both models, the critical point has emergent discrete scale invariance, but none of the additional emergent conformal symmetry of critical random percolation.
+From the discrete sequences of critical clusters, we find fractal dimensions of $D_f=1.911943(1)$ and $D_f=1.707234(40)$ for the two models, significantly different from $D_f=91/48=1.89583...$ of random percolation.
+The critical exponents $\nu$, determined through a numerical study of cluster sizes and wrapping probabilities on a torus, are also well below the $\nu=4/3$ of random percolation.
+While these new models do not appear to belong to a universality class, they demonstrate how the removal of randomness can fundamentally change the critical behavior.